BettercareHealth/bettercare/child-healthcare/scrub.md

 ---

 1
+{:.chapter-number}

-The history and examination
+# The history and examination

-Objectives
+## Objectives

-When you have completed this unit you should be able to:
+When you have completed this chapter you should be able to:

-Introduce yourself to a mother and child.
+*	Introduce yourself to a mother and child.

-Take a full history.
+*	Take a full history.

-Perform a physical examination.
+*	Perform a physical examination.

-Make a clinical assessment.
+*	Make a clinical assessment.

-Draw up a problem list.
+*	Draw up a problem list.

-Decide on a plan of action.
+*	Decide on a plan of action.

-Write good clinical notes.
+*	Write good clinical notes.

-Introduction
+## Introduction

 ### 1-1 What are the steps in the general examination of a child?

-The introduction to the child
+*	The introduction to the child

-The review of any referral information
+*	The review of any referral information

-Recording basic observations
+*	Recording basic observations

-Taking a history
+*	Taking a history

-The physical examination
+*	The physical examination

-Special investigations
+*	Special investigations

-Drawing up a problem list and making a diagnosis if possible
+*	Drawing up a problem list and making a diagnosis if possible

-Planning any intervention that is needed
+*	Planning any intervention that is needed

 The letters ‘SOAP’ remind us of the 4 main steps of a general examination:

- Story (the history or subjective information)
+1.	**S**tory (the history or subjective information)

- Observation (what you observe during the physical examination, the objective information)
+2.	**O**bservation (what you observe during the physical examination, the objective information)

- Assessment (the list of problems and diagnosis)
+3.	**A**ssessment (the list of problems and diagnosis)

- Plan of action (what needs to be done)
+4.	**P**lan of action (what needs to be done)

-The four main steps in the examination are the story, the observation, the assessment of the problems, and the management plan.
+> The four main steps in the examination are the story, the observation, the assessment of the problems, and the management plan.

-The first meeting
+## The first meeting

 ### 1-2 Why is the introduction important?

 The first step of the general examination is to introduce yourself to the child and his or her mother, father or caregiver (guardian).
 At the start, find out whether the child is a boy or girl.
 Always make sure that you know the gender of the child.
 If you get that wrong the parent may not trust you with your medical management.
 Never refer to a child as ‘it’.
 Always greet the child and parents with respect.
 This first meeting establishes the relationship between the caregiver (doctor or nurse) and the child and parents.
 The rest of the general examination and management of the child depend on a good, trusting relationship.
 A friendly, caring approach builds trust and confidence.
 Often in a busy clinic, the introduction is unfortunately bypassed.
 Always take time to ‘make friends’ with the child first before starting the examination.
 Avoid strong eye contact with toddlers until you have ‘made friends’.

-It is very important to take time to establish a good relationship with the child and mother at the start of the general examination.
+> It is very important to take time to establish a good relationship with the child and mother at the start of the general examination.

 ### 1-3 How should you address a child?